kuma-dayo/ParseMaster-TS/README.md

 # ParseMaster-TS

+definitions: Version 2.8
+All data can be dumped except InterContainer_Q46503

 Based on ParseMaster created by 14eyes

-TODO: Port all feature implemented in ParseMaster